 Kenora has incentives and funding programs available from the municipal, provincial and federal government levels, which provide some assistance to business to create jobs.

-We have expertise to help you access funding programs to help you establish, relocate or expand your business to Kenora.
+We have the expertise to help you access funding programs to help you establish, relocate or expand your business to Kenora.

 Guiding Principles for Incentives for Business/Industry and Land Development City of Kenora and Lake of the Woods Development Commission